Bosco-Muthini/PLPBasicGitAssignment/README.md

 git remote add origin https://github.com/Bosco-Muthini/PLPBasicGitAssignment.git git push -u origin main

-To make the changes, one has to git pull the repository the git push.
+To make the changes, one has to git pull the repository then git add and git push.